 Adequate spare/replacement parts should be kept in inventory to minimize equipment/facility downtime in the event of an unplanned failure.
 Replacement parts for pumps, motors, and vehicles and appropriately maintained emergency response equipment and accessories allow field crews to effectively respond to incidents and efficiently perform routine maintenance.
 The City currently stores the following equipment:

-One 6-inch pump and 500-feet of hose
+Two 6-inch pump and 500-feet of hose each

 One 4-inch pump and 500-feet of hose

 One 3-inch pump and 300-feet of hose

+One portable hose reel with 1500-feet of 6-inch hose

 Two vaccon trucks